Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 eof '' Loc=<foo.cc:5:18>
 ```

-The highlighted parts are the token kinds for each token.
+The leftmost bits parts are the token kinds for each token.